influxdata/telegraf/plugins/inputs/kinesis_consumer/README.md

   ##
   ## Whether or not to uncompress the data from kinesis
-  ## If you are processing a cloudwatch logs kinesis stream then set this to true
+  ## If you are processing a cloudwatch logs kinesis stream then set this to "gzip"
   ## as AWS compresses cloudwatch log data before it is sent to kinesis (aws
   ## also base64 encodes the zip byte data before pushing to the stream.
 The base64 decoding
   ## is done automatically by the golang sdk, as data is read from kinesis)
   ##
-  # decompress = false
+  # decompress_with = "none"

   ## Optional
   ## Configuration for a dynamodb checkpoint